 On my most recent adventure leading trips in Bavaria, I was staying with my friend Danielle who lives in Munich.
 One morning we had a conversation about my blog and how she thought I should write more about being eco-friendly while traveling and in everyday life.
-I try to keep my blog focused on women’s adventure travel and this conversation made me realize I can (hopefully) help other travels make positive changes to their lives at home and on the road.
+I try to keep my blog focused on women’s adventure travel and this conversation made me realize I can (hopefully) help other travelers make positive changes to their lives when it comes to sustainable travel at home and on the road.

 Upon arriving home my blogger friend Lauren, from JustinplusLauren, shared that Yellow Zebra Safaris had recently launched Conservation Holidays and knew I had to start sharing more about how we can all make a difference no matter where on the planet we are.

 As silly as it might sounds small changes, when done by lots of people add up.
 Let’s do some math (I know, I know – I’m terrible at math too, but I checked all these numbers…twice.)

 If you, yes you, picked up 5 pieces of trash every day, that would be 35 pieces of trash every week.
 Which would end up being approximately (depending on the length of the month) 155 pieces of trash a month, and 1,860 pieces of trash a year.
 If you had a family of 4 that would end up being 7,440 pieces of trash for your family each year.
 Currently, I’m based out of the U.S. state of Vermont where 626,299 people live, and 1 of the smaller states in the U.S. If each of those people picked up 5 pieces of trash a day for a year that would be 1,164,916,140 pieces of trash a year.
 That is the simplest example of people doing small acts to help the planet.